What is BaaS (Backend-as-a-service)?

 • Cloud storage and hosting

-• User authentication, verification, management, and storage of user-generated content
+• User authentication, verification, and management

-Benefits of BaaS
+Key Benefits of Implementing BaaS Software

 Business Benefits

-• Focus on frontend and UX
+Focus on Frontend and UX

 Tech Benefits

-• Code quality
+Code quality

-• Scalability
+Scalability

-• Performance
+Performance

-• Out-of-the-box backup procedures
+Out-of-the-box backup procedures

-• Continuous Delivery & Integration (CI\CD)
+Continuous Delivery and Integration (CI/CD)

 Security Benefits

-Is BaaS a Good Choice for my Project?
+Is BaaS a Good Choice for My Project?

-As we’ve already mentioned, BaaS is useful for the business and technical side of the project.
-It will be an ideal model for most businesses, but are there areas where BaaS doesn’t fit?
-Let’s consider this closer.
+BaaS can be helpful for the business and technical side of the project.
+In fact, it’s perfect for most projects, but still, there are areas where BaaS doesn’t fit.

 BaaS Perfect Fits

-• On-demand services: transportation (Uber), food delivery (Glovo), different types of marketplaces (freelance, real estate, services, e-commerce).
+On-demand services: transportation (Uber), food delivery (Glovo), different types of marketplaces (freelance, real estate, services, e-commerce).
 Functionality:

-• vendor & customer profiles
+• vendor and customer profiles

 • listings of goods and services